spacemeowx2/switch-lan-play/README.md

 The server will listen to port 11451/udp.

-Meanwhile the monitor service will be started on port `11480` by default, you can get online clients count via HTTP request:
+Meanwhile the monitor service will be started on port `11480` by default, you can get online client count via HTTP request:

 Request: `GET http://{YOUR_SERVER_IP}:11480/info`